Table of Contents

 7. Key Takeaways

-• Python is progressing fast, sample code becomes outdated quickly
+• Python is progressing rapidly; sample code becomes outdated quickly.

 Reading a Registry Value